thomasisberg/macos-web-development/README.md

 ### Also

-Because you want to manage your own stack of independent software, which you are free to mess around with in any way you want.
+Because you want to manage your own stack of independent software, which you are free to mess around with in any way you want. *macos-web-development* mostly install stuff with *Homebrew* and edit configuration files.